• Skip to primary navigation

 1. Check the feeding position

-When you’re bottle feeding your baby, try and prevent the gas problem before it starts.
+When you’re bottle feeding your baby, try to prevent the gas problem before it starts.

 You can do this by positioning your baby with their head elevated.
-Try and keep your baby’s head above their stomach.
+Try to keep your baby’s head above their stomach.

 Use a nursing pillow to make positioning easier on your arms and comfortable for your baby.